isomerpages/enterprisesg-switch/_switch-2024/FOR YOU/SINGAPORE AIRLINES.md

 2024 and <strong>discounts of up to 12%</strong> are offered on certain booking classes.
 This special offer will only be available for Trade Pass Holders, Conference Pass Holders, and registered attendees of SWITCH 2024.</p>
+<p>Visit the Singapore Airlines booking page <a href="https://www.singaporeair.com/en_UK/promocode/" rel="noopener noreferrer nofollow" target="_blank">here</a> and enter
+the promo code from your confirmation email in the empty field below.</p>
 <h2>Promotion Details</h2>
 <table style="minWidth: 50px">
 <colgroup>